 - Inability to open your mouth in a normal range of motion

 - Migraine headaches or any other type of headaches

 There are many causes of TMD/TMJ, including:

 - Muscle abuse/overuse

 Successful diagnosis and treatment of your TMJ condition requires state-of-the-art technology.
-We use the only computerized test that can accurately and objectively measure your bite/occlusion/bite.
+We use the only computerized test that can accurately and objectively measure your bite/occlusion.
 Do not leave your bite to chance!

 TMD and Migraine or Tension Headaches

-- Tenderness in the muscles of the jaw, head, neck, and face are “hot spots” in the muscles – called trigger points – which create pain “wind-up loops” that cause migraine headaches and referral pain patterns.
+- Tenderness in the muscles of the jaw, head, neck, and face; these “hot spots” in the muscles—called trigger points—create pain that causes migraine headaches and referral pain patterns

 - Clenching of the teeth (or bruxism)